Antoine-Bollinger/partez/README.md

 3. **Create a `.env` File**: If not automatically created, create a `.env` file at the project root.
 You can use .env.example as a reference.

 4. **Automatic Front-End Setup with `bricolo`**: `bricolo` is automatically installed via npm as part of the post-create command in `composer.json`.
 This includes asset compilation and live reloading.
+If you run the create-project command with `--no-script` options, you should run `npm install` to make sure that `bricolo` will be available.

 5. Run the Development Server: Start the server with the command below to view the app in your browser at <a href="http://localhost:1234">localhost:1234</a> (the port may change according to the other ports already in use on your machine.
 Please check the log in the console):